The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 To his credit, Octavian (or Augustus, as he would later rename himself) played his role well as Rome’s first emperor.
 While in reality holding all the power, he never made a display of doing so, residing on a relatively modest residence on the Palatine Hill.
 Refusing to be treated as any senator’s superior, he referred to himself as princeps inter pares, “first amongst equals”.

-It was a legacy of modesty that some of his more notorious successors—Caligula, Nero, Commodus—would have done well to learn from.
+It was a legacy of modesty that some of his more notorious successors, like Caligula, Nero, and Commodus, would have done well to learn from.

 Alexander Meddings